Scene changes

 }

-You can bind it, and then inject it wherever you need to trigger the scene change.
+You can bind your mediator and then inject it wherever you need to trigger the scene change.
 The controller only needs to subscribe to the event:

 using AlchemyBow.Core;